ATM-Tech/aidenmadaffri.com/content/posts/my-colemak-journey-and-why-qwerty-is-not-the-only-option.md

 #### Week 4-5

 After about a month, I would say my transition was almost over.
-I was up to a very comfortable typing speed (70 WPM) on Colemak, and was able to reclaim my QWERTY speed as well.
+I was up to a very comfortable typing speed (70 WPM) on Colemak and was able to reclaim my QWERTY speed as well.
 My speed does still increase slowly, so I&rsquo;m excited to see if I soon pass my previous top speed.

 <a id="org6d13822"></a>